Here in Washington, DC, parents and teachers often ask me, “how do I go about motivating the gifted teenager”?

 Assessing an adolescent’s lack of motivation in school

-Meeting with the teenager’s parents & possibly the teenager
+Meeting with the teenager’s parents & the teenager

 My approach to motivating the gifted teenager is to first attempt to understand the basis for the lack of motivation.
 For me this starts with an initial meeting involving both parents, and, frequently (though not always) the teenager.
 Some parents embrace this idea while others wish that they could just drop the teenager off at my office and have the problem magically fixed.
 (I only wish it were so simple :)).
 I meet with married parents, parents who were never married, parents who are separated, and parents who are divorced.
 And, I meet with them together …. sometimes, I’ve had 4 parents in the office at the same time!

 Also, I am interested in other central people in the teenagers upbringing.
-From time to time, meetings have even included the nanny, the grandparents or an involved uncle or aunt or others.
+From time to time, meetings have even included the nanny, the grandparents, an involved uncle or aunt or others.

 Here in Washington DC where there are so many high powered career couples, it can be challenging to bring everyone together, however, over the years I have found that it’s been well worth the effort.
 Even when I treat teenagers very intensively, the influence of therapy can never hold a candle to the influence of the parents (and/or parental-like figures).
-To most helpful, I need to partner with parents in order to learn as much as I can about the teenager’s familial and internal worlds.
+To be most helpful, I need to partner with parents.
+My aim is to learn as much as I can about the teenager’s familial and internal worlds.
 Also, although much of my focus is on the “here-and-now”, I find early developmental history and subsequent school history to be very important.
 Beyond this, I find that parents, especially fathers, tend to underestimate the vital role they may play in their teenager’s development.

 Helping an adolescent to grow and mature may entail that all members of the family change.
 Therefore, I find parents to be a crucial part of the evaluation.

-Finally, I think that it is important that parents get to know me, to know how I think and how I work prior to allowing their teenager to become attached.
+Finally, I think that it is important that parents have the opportunity to assess me, to get to know me and to learn how I think about their adolescent prior to allowing their teen to become involved in treatment.
 Teenagers sense whether their parents are truly committed to the evaluation endeavor.
 For this reason, it’s important to select a psychologist in whom you feel confidence.

 Meeting with the adolescent, privately

-Difficulties that appear psychological or motivational, occasionally may be physical.
-Therefore, I ask that each adolescent consult their pediatrician to rule out medical difficulties.
+Difficulties that appear psychological or motivational, occasionally, may be physical.
+Therefore, I ask that each adolescent obtain a physical with their pediatrician, or primary care doctor, to rule out medical difficulties.

 Psychological, Educational &/or Neurological Testing

-While many of the teens who I see do not need a psychiatric consultation, at times it can be very useful.
+While many of the teens who I see do not need a psychiatric consultation, at times, it can be very useful.
 Some teenagers profit from the use of medication as an adjunct to psychotherapy or to other environmental adjustments.
-As with psychological testing, I work closely with very skilled psychiatrists.
+As with psychological testing, I work closely with skilled psychiatrists.